 (4) I was held in Toronto’s West Detention Centre upon my first arrest.
 My bail hearing was at Old City Hall.
 At first I was scared and felt out of my element in detention, but it turned out that I knew half of the other inmates held with me.
 They were primarily childhood friends and friends of friends.
 Having spent time in detention also gave me street credence amongst certain crowds.
 I came to realise that closed custody (i.e. jail) acts more like a networking session than any form of punishment/determent for law offenders.

-(6) After my second arrest, the Crown — based on the advice of my social worker/probation officer — recommended 6 months closed custody (i.e. jail) for my offense.
+(7) After my second arrest, the Crown — based on the recommendation of my social worker/probation officer — sought 6 months closed custody (i.e. jail) for my offence.
 My lawyer vigorously fought that by obtaining character reference letters for me.
 We appealed to teachers, work managers, etc. including members of a church I used to belong to.
 I was turned down by an old Sunday school teacher.
 Nevertheless, the judge did side with me and I was spared hard jail time in favour of community service.

-(7) When I had tried (for the third time) to re-enrol at Riverdale Collegiate (a high school near my parents’ home in Toronto) the vice principal in charge of my file asked me, “How many credits did you get last year (at another school)?”
+(8) When I had tried (for the third time) to re-enrol at Riverdale Collegiate (a high school near my parents’ home in Toronto) the vice principal in charge of my file asked me, “How many credits did you get last year (at another school)?”
 I answered, “None,” to which he replied: “That’s right!
 The day you get back inside this school is the day I quit.
 Now get the $%^ out of my office!”
+(He had also reminded me that I left a footprint on the face of a student I fought with at the previous high school.)
 He then threw my transcripts on the floor and told me to never come back.
-I eventually returned to that school, about two and a half years after this incident, because the vice principal had cancer and was on sick leave for the academic year.
+I eventually returned to that school, about two-and-a-half years after this incident, because the vice principal had cancer and was on sick leave for the academic year.

-(8) As a teenager I dropped out of high school and was arrested twice (no criminal record by the grace of Canada’s Young Offenders’ Act).
-I eventually went on to finish high school at age 20.
+(9) As a teenager I dropped out of high school and was arrested twice (no criminal record by the grace of Canada’s Young Offenders’ Act).
+I eventually went on to finish high school at age 20, after having bounced around five different schools.
 At the nadir of my teenage years I ate food that had been tossed away by others and endured a brief spell of homelessness in my first year of university.

-(9) I chased someone, whom I thought was an assassin trying to hurt my family, with a loaded handgun, only to find out later that the “assassin” was just a random shoplifter who had ran through my backyard on the same day that one of my family members was assaulted (and fit the profile of the attacker).
+(10) I chased someone, whom I thought was a hitman trying to hurt my family, with a loaded handgun, only to find out later that the “hitman” was just a random shoplifter who had ran through my backyard — fleeing from the police (but not known to me at the time) — on the same day that one of my family members was assaulted (and fit the profile of the attacker).
 Luckily I never shot that guy because there was, unbeknownst to me, a cop that followed me chasing this person (and I was on probation at the time).
 Anyhow, I tired after chasing the guy for only 500 metres and lost him when he hopped a fence — cinematic chase scenes are totally unrealistic!

-(11) When Ben Bernanke left Princeton for Washington DC in 2002, he entrusted me with his fish tank.
+(13) When Ben Bernanke left Princeton for Washington DC in 2002, he gave me his fish tank.
 I raised many a fish in that tank.
 This prompts the question: Why didn’t the press interview me to get the inside scoop on the direction of monetary policy in the United States?
 I was also fortunate enough to have had Alan Blinder — former vice chairman of the US Federal Reserve — on my PhD dissertation committee.

-(12) I have a collection of free books given to me from Paul Krugman from the days when he was my PhD thesis advisor.
+(16) I have a collection of free books given to me from Paul Krugman from the days when he was my PhD thesis adviser.
 Most notably, he lent (gave) me Mundell’s classic 1960s textbook on international economics, which apparently is no longer published.
-I reckon that textbook has appreciated in value since his being awarded the Nobel Prize (2008).
+(Mundell was awarded the Economics Nobel Prize in 1999.)
+I reckon that textbook has appreciated in value since Krugman won the Nobel Prize (2008).